gpecorino/Lyric_NLP_Analyzer/README.md

 ## Areas for Improvement
-The model is able to capture many themes present in the song lyrics but there were sevearl limiting factors that I ran into during model creation.
-Because of this there is still room for improvemen:
+The model captures many themes present in song lyrics but several limiting factors were encountered during development.
+The following areas represent the most impactful opportunities for improvement:

-1. **Increase the Amount of Data**:
-2. **Improve Training Labels**:
-3. **Training More Epochs**:
+1. **Increase the amount of training data**: The dataset of 900+ songs is functional but on the smaller side for fine-tuning a transformer model.
+Expanding to 2000+ songs, particularly for underrepresented themes, would likely improve generalization and reduce overfitting.

+2. **Improve training label quality**: Theme labels were generated automatically using zero-shot classification, which introduces noise.
+Manually reviewing and correcting a subset of the lowest-confidence labels would directly improve the quality of the training signal the model learns from.

+3. **Train for more epochs with a tuned learning rate schedule**: Training was limited to 6 epochs due to hardware and time constraints.
+Additional epochs combined with a cosine learning rate schedule could allow the model to converge more fully, particularly for less common themes.

+4. **Per-label confidence thresholds**: The current inference uses a single threshold of 0.5 for all themes.
+Some themes score lower even when correctly detected.
+Tuning a separate threshold per label against the validation set would improve precision and recall across the board.

+5. **Address class imbalance**: Some themes appear far more frequently in the dataset than others.
+Applying class weights during training would penalize errors on rare themes more heavily, encouraging the model to learn them rather than defaulting to the most common ones.

 ## Technologies

 + Python: Primary language used for data collection, data processing and model training
-+ Pandas: Used for data manipulation
++ Pandas: Data loading and manipulation
-+ Pytorch:
++ Pytorch: Tensor operations, model training, and GPU management
-+ Scikit-Learn:
++ Scikit-Learn: Train/validation splitting and evaluation metrics (F1, ROC AUC)
-+ Lyricgenius:
++ Lyricgenius: Genius API wrapper for scraping song lyrics
-+ LongForm Bert Model:
++ Hugging Face Transformers: Longformer model architecture, tokenizer, and Trainer API
++ Hugging Face Hub: Cloud storage for fine-tuned model weights